Ben 10: Alien Swarm: Plot

 Ben Tennyson, Gwen Tennyson and Kevin Levin negotiates with a group of black market dealers attempting to sell alien nanochips, which are causing interference with the Omnitrix.
-One of them reveals herself to be Elena Validus, Ben and Gwen's childhood friend.
+One of them reveals herself to be Elena Validis, Ben and Gwen's childhood friend.
 Elena explains that she had set up negotiations to lure Ben to seek his help in finding her abducted scientist father.
 As Ben agrees to help her, the chips spring to life and attack, controlled by a man on a catwalk.
 The group fights them, and in the process the suspicious man and the dealers escape.

 While Elena claims she is not responsible for the attack, Kevin and Gwen are suspicious of her.
 At their headquarters, the trio, along with Grandpa Max, study one of the chips salvaged from the fight, learning that they are a hybrid of organic and technological components.
-Having followed the trio, Elena breaks in and Max orders her to leave, explaining that Elena's father Victor Validus was his apprentice, who was dishonorably discharged after stealing the original chips.
+Having followed the trio, Elena breaks in and Max orders her to leave, explaining that Elena's father Victor Validis was his apprentice and was dishonorably discharged after stealing the original chips.
 Ben refuses to believe that Elena is like her father, and breaks ranks with Max and teammates to help her.
 While Max is away, Gwen and Kevin investigate Victor and discover a video of Max interrogating Victor, in which Victor insists that "The Hive", the mind intelligence behind the chips, is coming to take over the planet as they are revealed to be able to possess people.

 Meanwhile, Ben and Elena arrive at Victor's old laboratory which had been cleared by the Hive, where they find evidence that Victor was studying and upgrading the chips.
 Elena reveals that her father had become erratic before disappearing, and had stopped returning home.
 He also appears to be the man from the rafters controlling the chips.
 A mob under the control of the chips ambush Ben and Elena, forcing them to retreat.
 The Omnitrix again experiences interference around the chips and keeps Ben from transforming, but Ben utilizes a scanning function to temporarily repel the mob and allow him and Elena to escape.
-They head to the Ship-It building to investigate further, though Ben is somewhat suspicious of Elena himself, realizing the mob expected him and Elena to head towards the lab and set a trap for them.
+They head to the Ship-It building to investigate further, though Ben is somewhat suspicious of Elena, realizing the mob expected him and Elena to head towards the lab and set a trap for them.